gccloudone/aurora/content/en/architecture/introduction/azure.md

 ## Multi-Cluster Instances View

 ![Multi Cluster Instance View](/images/architecture/diagrams/multi-cluster-instance-view.svg)

+### Overview

+This view zooms out from a single cluster to show how Aurora manages multiple AKS clusters across environments like Dev, NonProd, Prod, and Management.
+Each environment is logically separated using its own Azure subscription and virtual network, providing strong isolation and governance boundaries.
+Clusters are named consistently (e.g., gen-dev-cc-00, gen-uat-cc-00, gen-prod-cc-00) and grouped by environment to support development pipelines, testing, production workloads, and shared services.

+The Enterprise hub-and-spoke design allows environments to communicate securely when needed (e.g., ArgoCD in Management deploying to Dev), while still enforcing strict separation where appropriate (e.g., Dev cannot reach Prod).
+NSGs and route-sharing policies ensure that traffic is tightly controlled, enabling secure inter-cluster operations without increasing complexity..
+This hub-and-spoke design allows environments to communicate securely when needed (e.g., ArgoCD in Management deploying to Dev), while still enforcing strict separation where appropriate (e.g., Dev cannot reach Prod).
+NSGs and route-sharing policies ensure that traffic is tightly controlled, enabling secure inter-cluster operations without increasing complexity.

+The result is a scalable, secure architecture where multiple clusters operate independently but are managed as a unified platform.
+Jumpboxes provide secure admin access per environment, and gateways maintain separation while enabling controlled entry.
+Aurora’s multi-cluster design supports multiple teams and stages of delivery while preserving operational integrity.

+### Breakdown

 **What this view represents:** Aurora isn’t just one cluster – it’s designed to manage multiple clusters (for different purposes or environments).
 The Multi-Cluster Instances View zooms out a bit.
 It shows how several cluster instances coexist and connect (or stay isolated) within the Aurora Platform on Azure.
 Think of it as looking at a neighborhood of clusters: dev clusters, test clusters, prod clusters, maybe a management cluster – each is like a house on a street, and this view is the map of the neighborhood.